ShannonPosey/90-day-aws-journey/day-02-introduction-to-IAM/day-2-notes.md

 # No CLI commands used today
 ```

-**Result:** I created users and groups.
-Each user was attached to a group with specific policies.
+**Result:** I created users and groups, assigning each user to a group with the exact policies they needed.
+One user had full EC2 access, while the other was limited to read-only permissions.

 **Screenshots:** Yes
+User with read-only permission for the EC2(./screenshot/EC2-read-only-permission.png)
 ---

 ## 💡 Key Learning

 **One thing I'll remember from today:**
-Never use the root account for everyday tasks - IAM exists for a reason, and using the right identities keeps my environment secure and manageable
+Never use the root account for everyday tasks - IAM exists for a reason, and using the right identities keeps my environment secure and manageable.

 **How I'll use it:**
 By creating dedicated users, groups, and roles for every task going forward.
 No more "quick fixes' using root.
-Everything I build from here on will follow least privilege and clean permission boundaries
+Everything I build from here on will follow least privilege and clean permission boundaries.

 ---

 ## 🐛 Problems Faced

 **Problem:** One of the users I created had full EC2 access on paper, but still couldn't connect to the instance using EC2 Instance Connect.
-The permission looked right, but weren't complete
+The permission looked right, but weren't complete.
 Original Permission(./screenshot/permission-before.png)

 **Solution:** I reviewed the IAM policy and discovered the missing EC2 Instance Connect permission.
 After attaching the correct policy, the user could connect successfully.